lexmartinez/react-native-hotels-app/README.md

 # react-native-hotels-app

-:tent: Hotels App: A simple react-native App exercise with nodeJS API consumption
+:tent: Hotels App: A simple react-native App exercise with nodeJS API consumption - codename: `otel`

 > Created as part of technical test for **mobile dev** role at Hays Recruiting - Almundo.com